 Bernadette has kindly offered to give one commentator a brand storming session completely free (valued at $497).
 She’ll pick the winner from any answers to the above question(s).

-Mark Stuckert is the commentator who will be receiving Bernadette’s help through the branding session.
-I’m sure it’ll prove beneficial.
+Mark Stuckert is the commentator who’ll be receiving Bernadette’s help.

-Bernadette Jiwa is a verbal designer and brand architect based in Perth, Australia.
+Bernadette Jiwa is a verbal designer and brand architect based in Melbourne, Australia.
 She works with creative thinkers, entrepreneurs, designers, and bloggers to help them build ideas that spread.